 “I definitely can say I’ve never ‘tried’ to make myself squirt, but my orgasms are always pretty intense and frequent!
 I will push down, I guess… the way people describe giving birth?
 Pushing against whatever is penetrating me or having a partner use the ‘come hither’ finger motion works very well!
 It feels like a super, super intense orgasm.
 [Squirting is] thinner and watery.
 I wouldn’t say it feels like pee, per se.
 It’s more like a splash of water, like when you jump in the pool!” — Lexi, 26, from Portland, OR

 “I never used to squirt, but now I do all the time (2 to 3 times every time we’re intimate, lol).
 It feels like more of a release than a standard orgasm, which is nice.
-But also sometimes it feels kind of silly because it’s just so messy.” — Sky, 25, from San Deigo, CA
+But also sometimes it feels kind of silly because it’s just so messy.
+[My partner] loves making me [squirt].
+It turns him on to know I feel that good, and it feels nice to do something cool with my body,” — Sky, 25, from San Diego, CA

 Honestly, some people just can’t and it’s nothing to be ashamed of!
 Just like orgasming it isn’t necessary to have a good time or to feel as freaky as you want to be.